-Registration opens Sept 23 for the K12 Certificate in Online Teaching
+Registration now open for the K12 Certificate in Online Teaching

 Totally online, self-paced, affordable

 What: Achieve your professional goals with maximum convenience, flexibility, affordability.

 Cost: WI K12 educator, $395.
 Out-of-state educator, $495.
 Group rate for 5 or more, $355/learner.